carnivalmobile/carnival-autosign-aws-puppet/README.md

 So we can't simply permit any system on the network to request configuration.
 One common attempt to resolve this is the use of pre-shared certs/keys to validate the identity of a server at launch.
-The problem with this approach is that it's implementers rarely create a pre-shared cert/key per unique role, so any attacker with access to the general site-wide pre-shared cert/key can provision any other server.
+The problem with this approach is that its implementers rarely create a pre-shared cert/key per unique role, so any attacker with access to the general site-wide pre-shared cert/key can provision any other server.
 And given that these pre-shared certs/keys are typically stored or linked to from user data, capturing them is a trivial